 The distinction between tree nut and seed is not always clear.
-We often think of seeds as small seeds - like sesame seed, sunflower seed, poppy seed or pumpkin seed.
+We often think of seeds as small in size - like sesame seed, sunflower seed, mustard seed, poppy seed or pumpkin seed.
 In fact, coconut (including the husk and inner white flesh that we eat) is also a seed, albeit a very large one!
 This may explain why coconut is considered to be a tree nut in USA but a seed elsewhere.

 Sesame (Sesamum indicum), is also known as Benne, Gingelly, Til or Teel, Simsim and Ajonjoli on foreign products.

 Sesame Seeds are extremely potent allergens capable of causing severe allergic reactions (anaphylaxis) in susceptible individuals.
-Increasing consumption of sesame might explain why more and more children in the UK are developing this once rare allergy.
-Sesame is becoming more common in the diet today and is used extensively in everyday foods, especially on bread products.
+Sesame is becoming more common in the diet today and is used extensively in everyday foods, especially on bread and other bakery products.
 Products that are not intended to contain sesame may have traces of the allergen due to manufacturing or marketing practices.